 The hyper-salinity of its soils caused by repeated flooding makes farming particularly difficult and threatens the livelihoods of those who live there.
 Both food insecurity and malnutrition are on the increase.
 These nutritional problems are worsened by the poor bacteriological quality of the water, as well as the presence of arsenic in the country’s main water sources.
-The consequences of this poison on the health of Bangladeshis have become one of the country’s major public health issues.
+As a consequence, the country is thus experiencing a galloping urbanization, with the rural population leaving the fields to escape poverty and natural disasters.
+Between 300 000 and 400 000 individuals arrive in Dacca each year, and 30% of them stays in one of the 5 000 slums of the capital where the lack of access to drinkable water and electricity as well as insalubrity and pollution are striking.
+These invisible and marginalized populations alone are unable to raise their voice and claim their rights on their own.

 opened in 2007